 Flexibility & Diversification

 With the advent of hybrid robo advisors and personalized investment services, determining a service’s flexibility is getting tougher still.

-With Titan, your portfolio is invested strictly in twenty top-performing stocks.
-This means you are a direct owner of the stocks in your portfolio.
-This is in contrast to some other robo advisors that invest exclusively in mutual funds or ETFs.
+With Titan, your portfolio is invested strictly in twenty top-performing stocks, and this means you are a direct owner of the stocks in your portfolio.
+This contrasts with other robo advisors investing exclusively in mutual funds or ETFs.
 So while you may be looking for broad diversification with some more general investment advisors, investing with a company like Titan is not meant for that – it’s made for a specific purpose, and that’s what they provide.

 Their objective is to compound your capital at the highest rate possible over the long term, so Titan uses 20 high-quality stocks and a personalized hedge vs. a handful of ultra-diversified ETFs or mutual funds.

 Ease of Use

 Titan is only fully available via a mobile app.
 You can download the app from the Google Play Store and Apple App Store.
 Titan has a beta version available on desktop but is still working on the full web app.
 The mobile app is easy to use and has an excellent interface.
 It starts by supplying the necessary information like your name, social security number, email address, home address, and date of birth.

 You then link your investment account to your bank account to make an initial deposit, or you can use wire transfers to fund your account.
 You can also use the mobile app to make automatic deposits in weekly, biweekly, or monthly increments to make sure you’re growing your portfolio effectively.